-Permissions works by "attaching" existing "policies" to users, groups, etc. AWS has some default policies that we can leverage for our purposes, so this should luckily be somewhat straightforward.
+Permissions work by "attaching" existing "policies" to users, groups, etc. AWS has some default policies that we can leverage for our purposes, so this should luckily be somewhat straightforward.

-Policies can also be combined so that users have multiple policies across AWS products.
+Policies can also be combined, so users have multiple policies across AWS products.

-Once your DB pops up in AWS, we're going to need to get you a GUI to modify your DB.
+Once your DB pops up in AWS, we will need to get you a GUI to modify your DB.
 Don't even try to be a hotshot by setting up all your tables via command line.
 It sucks, it's slower, and nobody is impressed.
 Don't bother downloading the AWS CLI either.
 Do not pass GO.
 Do not collect 500 dollars.

 I settled on Sequel Pro as a client.
 It's good enough, and their logo looks like pancakes.
-That's really the only metric I needed tbh.
+That's enough credibility for me.